ku-sldg/plih/_posts/2016-06-13-SimpleInterpreters.md

 First let's define the operators table that will be used to generate expressions.
 The operators table is a list of lists that define individual operations.
 Looking at the first operator definition tells us quite a bit about the operation:

 {% highlight haskell %}
-Infix (reservedOp "+" >> return (Plus )) AssocLeft
+inFix "+" Plus AssocLeft
 {% endhighlight %}

-`x + y` is an infix operation that is translated into `Plus x y` and is left associative.
-For now, we'll leave out details.
-It is sufficient to know that the `Infix` constructor creates the operation from a parser for `+` that returns an application of `Plus`.  `AssocLeft indicates the operator is left associative in the absence of parenthesis.
+The `inFix` function is defined in `ParserUtils` to simplify defining inFix operations.
+Command tells us that `t1 + t2` is an infix operation that is translated into `Plus (parseAE t1) (ParseAE t2)` and is left associative.
+For now, we'll leave out details of what Parsec is doing.
+It is sufficient to know that the `inFix` function creates a parser for `t1+t2` that returns an application of `Plus` to parsing `t1` and `t2`.  `AssocLeft` indicates the operator is left associative in the absence of parenthesis.
 In other words:

 {% highlight text %}
 x + 3 - y + 7 == ((x+3) - y) + 7
 {% endhighlight %}

-There are two operations in _AE_, so there are two `Infix` applications in a list.
+There are two operations in _AE_, so there are two `inFix` applications in a list.
 The list itself tells the parser generator that `+` and `-` have the same precedent.
-We'll see examples with different precendent as our languages grow more complex.
+We'll see examples with different precendent as our languages grow more complex.  `opTable` is a list of lists where each internal list contains operators of the same precedence.  `+` and `-` are in a list together indicating they are at the same precedence level.

 [Expression Parser Documentation](https://hackage.haskell.org/package/parsec-3.1.9/docs/Text-Parsec-Expr.html)

 {% highlight haskell %}
-opTable = [ [Infix (reservedOp "+" >> return Plus) AssocLeft,
+opTable = [ inFix "+" Plus AssocLeft,
-             Infix (reservedOp "-" >> return Minus) AssocLeft ]
+            inFix "-" Minus AssocLeft ]
             ]
 {% endhighlight %}